TOPIC: DROPBOX

 sudo sysctl -p & dropbox stop & dropbox start

 A reboot should demonstrate that the messages no longer appear again.
-For a good while, I had ignored it but curiosity eventually got me to find out how it could be stopped and led to what you find above.
+For a good while, I had ignored it, but curiosity eventually got me to find out how it could be stopped and led to what you find above.

 Adding Software to Arch Linux from the AUR

-There are packages absent from the Arch Linux repositories that could come in useful.
-When you are after one of these, then it’s time to search the Arch User Repository (AUR).
+3rd December 2011There are packages absent from the Arch Linux repositories that could come in useful.
+When you are after one of these, then it's time to search the Arch User Repository (AUR).
 In here, I have found the likes of Microsoft Core Fonts, Adobe Reader and Dropbox.
-There may be others but these examples are what comes to mind as I write this.
-In time, it may be that packages make if from the AUR into the Arch community repository but you have to use the former if you cannot wait.
+While there may be others, these examples are what comes to mind as I write this.
+In time, it may be that packages make if from the AUR into the Arch community repository, but you have to use the former if you cannot wait.

-Just search the AUR for what you want and download the tarball (tar.gz file) from the webpage where you find it.
-Then, I recommend extracting it to /tmp where clearance at boot time means that you don’t need to do it yourself.
-Then, going into the appropriate subfolder in /tmp (acroread for Adobe Reader, for instance) and issue the following command:
+where clearance at boot time means that you don't need to do it yourself.
+Then, go into the appropriate subfolder in /tmp

 makepkg

 This will attempt to create a package file where you are working for installation by pacman.
-If dependencies are absent, you will be told and these may need another AUR search in some cases though most are included in the repositories.
-Once dependencies, have been sorted, just issue the makepkg command again to create the xz file that pacman needs to perform the installation.
-To do so, issue the following command from the same directory either as root or by using sudo if your user account has such privileges:
+If dependencies are absent, you will be told and these may need another AUR search in some cases, though most are included in the repositories.
+Once dependencies, have been sorted, just issue the makepkg

 pacman -U *.xz

-There usually is but one xz archive in a package folder so I have been taking the easy route of not looking up the name all of the time.
-Of course, you can do that for safety if you want.
+archive in a package folder, so I have been taking the easy route of not looking up the name all the time.
+Of course, you can do that for safety if you like.

-With pacman not looking at the AUR, you have to do more work to get upgrades to happen if you want to avoid without having to repeat the above process all of the time.
-There is a package in the AUR called yaourt that needs package-query from the same place as well.
-Before any of these, yajl needs to installed from one of the default repositories.
-Once yaourt is in place, then the following does the updates for you:
+With pacman not looking at the AUR, you have to do more work to get upgrades to happen should you want to avoid without having to repeat the above process all the time.
+There is a package in the AUR called yaourt

 yaourt -Syu --aur